Traditional Plant-Based Cooking

 • If nut allergy is an issue replace the almonds with sunflower or pumpkin seeds, or simply omit.

-• Line the loaf pan with greaseproof/baking parchment paper and try not to use a ready-made loaf pan paper insert as the loaf may stick to it!
+• Line the loaf pan with baking paper and try not to use a ready-made loaf pan paper insert as this cherry bread recipe may stick to it!
+We have tried and found best results with baking paper or parchment paper.

-• Sweet loaf bread is ideal enjoyed with a nice cup of tea, coffee, or chilled plant milk, and is a good cake alternative as it contains less sugar and no added fat or oil.
+• Cherry bread is delicious enjoyed with a nice cup of tea, coffee, or chilled plant-based milk, and is a good cake alternative as it contains less sugar and no added fat or oil.

 Nutrition